sourabhgupta811/mvvm-base/README.md

 # mvvm-base
-Base classes to quickly kick off android projects
+Base classes to quickly kick off android projects with MVVM Pattern with deggaer and databinding

 <strong> How to use: </strong><b>